emiwuwu/DessertPalette/README.md

 ### Project Description

-My project offers a delightful journey into the world of dessert recipes, where we uncover fascinating insights.
-I delve into the relationship between recipe ratings and their ingredients, as well as the intriguing connection between ratings and total cooking time.
-Through interactive visualizations, I brought these insights to life, allowing you to explore and savor the secrets behind delectable desserts.
+My project offers an engaging exploration of dessert recipes, where I uncover interesting patterns.
+I explore how recipe ratings relate to their ingredients and examine the correlation between ratings and total cooking time.
+By using interactive visualizations, I've made these insights accessible, enabling you to dive deep into the finer details of desserts.

 ### Built With

 - Python
+- Pandas
 - Flask
 - SQLAlchemy
-- Pandas
+- HTML/CSS
-- HTML/CSS/JavaScript
+- JavaScript

 ---
 ## Data Sources